© 2023 Scott Haskins

 About Scott Haskins Fine Art

 Today is This by Stephan Raabe

 I am a photographer specializing in Wilderness and landscape photography based in Ballarat.
-I have been living in Australia for the past thirteen years spending much of my time photographing throughout Australia and New Zealand.
+I have been living in Australia for the past twenty three years spending much of my time photographing throughout Australia and New Zealand.
 Being brought up in South Africa much of my childhood memories were of wilderness and the landscape.
 My fascination for wilderness and the landscape has come from my love of Bushwalking and from Photographers such as Ansel Adams and Peter Dombrovskis.
 Prior to coming to Australia I was living in London studying photography where I gained a BA (Hons) degree in Fine Art.
 I have exhibited extensively in both Australia and England.

 I currently use a Sony A7R IV 61 megapixel digital camera with a 16-35mm F4 Zeiss lens and edit my photographs using Lightroom classic and Photoshop.